 There's a wide-angle camera on each P40 model, too, but it's one of two variants: the P40 has a 16-megapixel sensor at a 17mm focal length, while the Pro and Pro+ offer 40MP at 18mm (so it's slightly less wide, likely for the sake of edge/corner quality).
 The higher-resolution offering is described as a 'cine lens' as it's also used to cater for video, at up to 4K.

 Then there's the zoom element.
 All three P40 models have an optical zoom lens: the P40 a 3x zoom, the P40 Pro a 5x zoom, the P40 Pro+ a 10x zoom.
 That 3x is the same as we've seen in the P30, with just 8-megapixels of resolution for the P40 and P40 Pro+.
 The 5x is different to the one found in the P30 Pro, as Huawei is also utilising the RYYB SuperSensing technology here for the P40 Pro's zoom.
-The 10x is the first time we've seen such a periscope zoom, which is reserved for the P40 Pro+ only - used in tandem with the 3x zoom optic to offer the ability to step through zoom levels to deliver the most appropriate tools for each job.
+The 10x was the first time we'd seen such a periscope zoom, as reserved for the P40 Pro+ only (and used in tandem with the 3x zoom optic to offer the ability to step through zoom levels to deliver the most appropriate tools for each job).

 The P40 Pro and Pro+ also come with a Time-of-Flight depth sensor, which derives distance information, which the software can utilise in layers to help create background blur (bokeh) in portrait mode.

 All three P40 cameras will offer familiar modes, from Artificial Intelligence shooting, to Night Mode.
 However, these have been advanced, with the AI tech now able to shoot multiple frames before during and after pressing the shutter to select the best of a burst and suggest a top three selection.